-$$\frac{\partial N}{\partial t} + \operatorname{div} ((\overline{\mathbf{u}} + \mathbf{c}{\mathbf{g}})N) = 0$$ where $\overline{\mathbf{u}}$ is the mean flow and $\mathbf{c_g}$ the group velocity.
-This equation is derived from the classical kinematic wave theory which analyzes the behavior of a harmonic function dependent on an arbitrary phase function [23], [1], [4].
-The same derivation process leads to the spectral wave energy equation when the wave action density is assumed to be a function of the wave number too [24].
-The main characteristics of this approach is the fact that it is originally a kinematic and not a hydrodynamic approach.
-Therefore sources and sinks for the energy of surface waves do not appear in the derivation of the wave action density equation and have to be taken into account empirically.
-These were obtained from the JONSWAP data set whereby Hasselmann et al. concluded that turbulent energy dissipation is a minor important process [3] while surface effects like white capping are main dissipation source of waves in deep water.
-This kind of models is one of the most successful approach for ocean wave modeling.
-The WAM-model as it is presented by Komen et al. [6] did not contain a mechanism for wave energy dissipation due to turbulence.
-Further developments of the model included a quadratic dissipation mechanism [18], which was attributed to the dissipation related with the eddy viscosity [17].
+$$\frac{\partial N}{\partial t} + \operatorname{div}\left[(\bar{\mathbf{u}} + \mathbf{c}{\mathbf{g}})N\right] = 0 \ ,$$ where $\bar{\mathbf{u}}$ is the mean flow and $\mathbf{c}{\mathbf{g}}$ the group velocity.
+This equation is derived from the classical kinematic wave theory, which analyzes the behaviour of a harmonic function dependent on an arbitrary phase function (Whitham 1965; Bretherton and Garrett 1969; Hayes 1970).
+The same derivation process leads to the spectral wave-energy equation when the wave-action density is assumed to be also a function of the wave number (Willebrand 1975).
+The main characteristic of this approach is the fact that it is originally a kinematic and not a hydrodynamic approach.
+Therefore sources and sinks for the energy of surface waves do not appear in the derivation of the wave-action density equation and have to be taken into account empirically.
+These were obtained from the JONSWAP dataset, whereby Hasselmann et al. (1973) concluded that turbulent energy dissipation is a minor important process while surface effects like white capping are main dissipation source of waves in deep water.
+This kind of model is one of the most successful approaches for ocean wave modelling.
+The WAM model as it is presented by Komen et al. (1994) did not contain a mechanism for wave-energy dissipation due to turbulence.
+Further developments of the model included a quadratic dissipation mechanism (Schneggenburger 1999) which was attributed to the dissipation related with the eddy viscosity (Rosenthal 1989).

-Independently of wave energy modeling several attempts were made to study wave dynamics using a decomposition of the flow field into a mean flow, the periodic wave motion and turbulent fluctuations.
+Independently of wave-energy modelling, several attempts were made to study wave dynamics using a decomposition of the flow field into a mean flow, the periodic wave motion and turbulent fluctuations.
 For the separation of the three kinds of motions two different averaging processes have to be performed.
-Svendsen and Lorenz [20] used this decomposition to improve the theory of undertow and long-shore currents neglecting viscous effects.
+Svendsen and Lorenz (1989) used this decomposition to improve the theory of undertow and long-shore currents neglecting viscous effects.
 They started their decomposition with an ensemble averaging for the turbulence and continued with an averaging over a wave period.
-You et al. [25] studied in this way the vertical velocity distribution in a combined flow of waves and mean currents.
-They separated mean and wave motions by time and phase averaging.
-But none of them proceeded to a wave energy equation.
+You et al. (1991) studied in this way the vertical velocity distribution in a combined flow of waves and mean currents.
+They separated mean and wave motions by time and phase averaging; but none of them proceeded to a wave-energy equation.
 Also very often a decomposition into the mean and the turbulent components is found whereby the mean flow is identified with the wave motion.
-In this way Teixeira and Belcher [21] for example showed how kinetic wave energy is transformed into turbulent kinetic energy as the wave propagates.
+In this way, Teixeira and Belcher (2002) for example, showed how kinetic wave energy is transformed into turbulent kinetic energy as the wave propagates.